Pteroinae

 Pteroinae is a subfamily of marine ray-finned fishes in the family Scorpaenidae.
 This tribe includes the lionfishes, sawcheek scorpionfishes, and turkeyfishes.
 Previously, the fifth edition of Fishes of the World treated this group as a tribe within the subfamily Scorpaeninae of the family Scorpaenidae within the order Scorpaeniformes, while other authorities treat it as a subfamily within a reduced family Scorpaenidae within the suborder Scorpaenoidei, or the superfamily Scorpaenoidea within the order Perciformes.
 Presently, Eschmeyer's Catalog of Fishes treats it as a subfamily within Scorpaenidae.

 Genera

-These seven genera are included in the subfamily Pteroinae, in 29 species:
+These seven extant genera are included in the subfamily Pteroinae, in 29 species: